Which place is cheaper, Helsinki or Tallinn?

 Helsinki can be very cold during winter.
 Tallinn can get quite cold in the winter.
 In January, Tallinn is generally a little warmer than Helsinki.
-Temperatures in Tallinn average around -5°C (22°F), and Helsinki stays around -6°C (21°F).
+Daily temperatures in Tallinn average around -5°C (22°F), and Helsinki fluctuates around -6°C (21°F).

 Tallinn usually receives less sunshine than Helsinki during winter.
 Tallinn gets 25 hours of sunny skies, while Helsinki receives 39 hours of full sun in the winter.

 In January, Tallinn usually receives more rain than Helsinki.
 Tallinn gets 45 mm (1.8 in) of rain, while Helsinki receives 40 mm (1.6 in) of rain each month for the winter.